DVA (band)

-DVA is a Czech alternative rock music duo consisting of the siblings Bára Kratochvílová and Jan Kratochvíl.
+DVA is a Czech alternative rock music duo consisting of Bára Ungerová and Jan Kratochvíl.

 DVA have described their style as "folk music of nonexistent nations", which consists of a mix of tango, cabaret, circus, pop, beatboxing, freak folk, and acoustic electro, among a variety of other eclectic styles.
 The lyrics of their songs are made up of nonsensical words that mix German, Hungarian, and Swedish, among others.

 History

-DVA (which means "two" in Czech) was formed in 2006 by Bára Kratochvílová and Jan Kratochvíl, who were both previously associated with Divadlo DNO in Hradec Králové.
+DVA (which means "two" in Czech) was formed in 2006 by Bára Ungerová (then Bára Kratochvílová) and Jan Kratochvíl, who were both previously associated with Divadlo DNO in Hradec Králové.
 They simultaneously launched their own home-based record label, Label Home Table.
 Their debut album, titled Fonók, was released in 2008.
 They followed it a year later with Kollektt8, a collection of unreleased tracks, which they gave away for free.

-The duo has since released two further studio albums, HU in 2010 and Nipomo in 2014.
+The duo has since released three further studio albums: HU (2010), Nipomo (2014), and Piri Piri (2024).

 Dva's stage performances are often accompanied by projections created by Markéta Lisá and Magdalena Hrubá (under the name 2M) from the electro group Midi lidi.